BloomTech-Labs/numberless/README.md

 * **Landing** - "/" or "/landing" - *IN DEVELOPMENT* - When a user hits the landing page, they are given the option to Learn More, Donate, or Log In.

-* **Login** - "/login" - *IN DVELOPMENT* - Accepts the user's email address and password and checks against the hashed password stored on the database before passing the user to the voting page.
+* **Login** - "/login" - Accepts the user's email address and password and checks against the hashed password stored on the database before passing the user to the voting page.

 * **Info** - "/info" - *IN DEVELOPMENT* - The info page uses a series a slides to step a new user through the idea behind Numberless, as well as it's basic usage.
 Once the user has looked over the info, they are brought to the Donate page.